wikimedia/restbase/doc/Implementation.md

                     'Content-type': 'image/png',
                     'Content-transfer-encoding': 'base64'
                 },
+                // Binary data is transmitted as base64 string; Automatically
+                // handled in restface for Buffer objects.
                 body: 'aGVsbG8gd29ybG..'
             }
         ]
     }
 }
 ```

-Within restface, the base64 transfer-encoding is automatically managed for
-Buffer `body` objects in a JavaScript HTTP transaction object.

 The response mirrors the structure of the request object: